- Your Chime® Checking Account comes with a Visa® Debit Card, no monthly fees or minimum balance fees.

 Registration is important because certain features, such as online use or reloading money, may be restricted until registration is complete.
 Also, if you don’t register cards that require it, you won’t be protected against the card’s loss or theft.

-You also may need to register to become eligible for deposit insurance on cards that offer it.
-You can activate your card in the issuer’s online account center or by calling the number on the card when you receive it.
+To qualify for deposit insurance on certain cards, you might need to register first.
+You can activate your card either via the issuer’s online account center or by calling the number on your card when it arrives.

 4. Are Prepaid Cards Free?

-No. Prepaid card issuers don’t make money on interest, so they need to charge fees.
-The first fee you’ll encounter is for activating the physical card.
-Issuers may also charge a flat monthly fee or collect pay-as-you-go fees on every transaction.
+Prepaid card issuers don’t make money from interest, so they depend heavily on fees.
+The first fee you might face is for activating the physical card.
+Issuers can also charge a flat monthly fee or impose pay-as-you-go fees for each transaction you make.

-In fact, many issuers give you the choice of fee payment methods.
-For consumers who choose to pay monthly, some cards will reduce fees when the cardholder’s deposits exceed a specified amount.
+Interestingly, many issuers offer various fee payment options.
+For those who opt to pay monthly, some cards might lower fees if your deposits exceed a certain amount.

 We’ve identified 24 fees that prepaid cards may charge.
 We haven’t found any prepaid cards that charge all 24 fees, but one may be lurking out there below the radar.